appwrite/runtimes/runtimes/dart-2.12/README.md

 Developed to easily run and build Dart Code within a container.

 ## Creating a function for the runtime
 To create a function for the runtime, you must create a asyncronous Dart function that returns a `Future<void>`.
-It must take two parameters, `Request` and `Response` in that order.
-What you can expect these functions to contain can be found below in the `Custom Structures/Classes` section.
+It must take two parameters, `Request` and `Response` in that order. what you can expect these types to contain can be found below in the `Custom Structures/Classes` section.

 The function **must** be named `start` otherwise it will not compile.